 The Science behind EFT and Matrix Reimprinting

 More and more scientific studies are being done every year on the benefits of EFT and Matrix Reimprinting.
-Below are a few studies and /or summaries:
+Below are a few study links with summaries:

 According to published reports, systematic reviews of the published evidence, a meta-analysis of seven RCTs, and practitioner consensus, most cases of PTSD are remediated in ten EFT sessions or less.
 As a safe, efficacious, and easily learned self-help method, EFT should be offered to clients as an initial treatment option immediately after diagnosis.